prakharmrsl/easypcceo.github.io/pages/crypto-mining/zencash-hardware.md

 ---
-title: ZenCash: Everything You Need to Know
+title: "ZenCash: Everything You Need to Know"
 permalink: "/crypto-mining/zencash-hardware/"
 layout: page
-seotitle: "3 Best ZenCash Mining Hardware GPUs in 2017 (Comparison) "
+seotitle: "3 Best ZenCash Mining Hardware GPUs in 2017 (Comparison)"
 ---

 ## What is ZenCash?